Write GOV.UK error messages with AI

 Issues and caveats

 This is the first really meaty prompt I’ve done.
 It took several goes to get it working.
-I think it’s pretty stable.
 Thorough testing will wheedle out the issues.

 It forgets - or is it me?